bodrick/awesome/README.md

 *   [typescript-cheatsheets/utilities](https://github.com/typescript-cheatsheets/utilities) - a list of typescript helper libraries
 *   [webpack/changelog-v5](https://github.com/webpack/changelog-v5) - Temporary repo for the changelog for webpack 5
 *   [CVJoint/traefik2](https://github.com/CVJoint/traefik2) - Traefik v2: docker-compose repo
+*   [Azure-Samples/ms-identity-aspnet-webapp-openidconnect](https://github.com/Azure-Samples/ms-identity-aspnet-webapp-openidconnect) - A sample showcasing how to develop a web application that handles sign on via the unified Azure AD and MSA endpoint, so that users can sign in using both their work/school account or Microsoft account.
+The sample also shows how to use MSAL to obtain a token for invoking the Microsoft Graph, as well as incrementental consent.
 *   [babel/awesome-babel](https://github.com/babel/awesome-babel) - 😎A list of awesome Babel plugins, presets, etc.
 *   [jgierer12/awesome-babel-macros](https://github.com/jgierer12/awesome-babel-macros) - A collection of awesome babel macros and related resources
 *   [luruke/browser-2020](https://github.com/luruke/browser-2020) - Things you can do with a browser in 2020 ☕️